aaronland/go-flickr-api/README.md

   -param value
     	Zero or more {KEY}={VALUE} Flickr API parameters to include with your uploads.
   -use-runtimevar
-    	Signal that all -uri flags are encoded as gocloud.dev/runtimevar string URIs.
+    	Signal that the -client-uri flag is encoded as a gocloud.dev/runtimevar string URI.

 Notes: